-We discuss the concepts of neurolinguistic programming and how to present to your audience in all three representational systems-(1) visual; (2) auditory;

-(3) kinesthetic.
-In an interesting exercise, students learn how to communicate a feeling using their eyes only.
+We discuss the concepts of neurolinguistic programming and how to present to your audience in all three representational systems -1) visual; 2) auditory and 3) kinesthetic.
+In an interesting exercise, students learn how to communicate a feeling using only their eyes.
 Good speakers use pitch, tone and pauses to bring persuasive purchase to their storytelling.
 Various student exercises are designed to bring an appreciation and understanding of these principles.

-CLASS SIX-FEBRUARY 4, 2013-FOR EVERY MOVEMENT THERE IS A PURPOSE; FOR EVERY STORY THERE IS A BEGINNING
+CLASS SIX - FEBRUARY 3, 2014 - FOR EVERY MOVEMENT THERE IS A PURPOSE; FOR EVERY STORY THERE IS A BEGINNING

 Movement, gestures, even the way a lawyer handles exhibits sends a subliminal message to a jury.
 We consider these principles together with the concept of creating and using physical anchors.
-Students learn the concepts of hooks, headlines and other techniques that can be used to get the attention of the audience.
+Students learn the concepts of hooks, headlines, and other techniques that can be used to get the attention of the audience.

-Students will take the personality profile test contained in course materials before attending class.
+Students will take the personality profile test contained in course material before attending class.
 Results will be discussed.

-CLASS SEVEN-FEBRUARY 6, 2013-WHO YOU ARE SPEAKS SO LOUDLY I CANNOT HEAR WHAT YOU SAY
+CLASS SEVEN - FEBRUARY 5, 2014 - WHO YOU ARE SPEAKS SO LOUDLY I CANNOT HEAR WHAT YOU SAY

 We cover the results of the personality test that is in the course materials.
-What type of personality each student is and what this tells about them.
+What type of personality each student is and what this tells us about them.

 Personality types are contrasted with the new concept of E.Q. (emotional quotient).
 We consider ways to use your persona and demeanor to connect with juries.
-We begin working on the principle "the past tense can cripple a message in the courtroom."
-Students learn the persuasive magic of present tense story telling in the examination of witnesses, opening statement and closing summations.
+We begin working on the principle "the past tense can cripple a message in the courtroom".
+Students learn the persuasive magic of present tense story telling in the examination of witnesses, opening statements and closing arguments.